yarpan/TestResultsMigration/README.md

 **NAME:** TestResultsMigration

-**DESCRIPTION:** Tool for transferring the execution results of TAF (Test Automation Framevork) to Test Management Systems (Xray / TestRail / PractiTest) and auto-creating BugReport to Jira
+**DESCRIPTION:** Tool for transferring the execution results of TAF (Test Automation Framevork) to Test Management Systems (Xray / TestRail / PractiTest) and auto-creating BugReport to Jira using API's

 **TYPE:** Demo Project

 **STATUS:** MVP for presentation and start to implement in project/s.

-**Stack:** Java, Maven / Gradle, TestNG, UniRest
+**STACK:** Java, Maven / Gradle, TestNG, UniRest

 **NOTES:** This is Demo project that's why user data is storaged inside Settings class.
 It is not planned to use this approach in further implementations.